Nathan Thomson

 Esittely

-Lecturer and Programme Leader for Global Music
+Lecturer and Head of the Global Music Department

 MMus (Master of Global Music), Sibelius Academy, University of the Arts Helsinki